Skip to content

 About Manufacturing Month

 Due to retirements and economic expansion, there will be significant opportunities for employment in Wisconsin’s manufacturing industry, underscoring the need to ensure a robust talent pipeline now and in the years to come.
-In fact, according to The Manufacturing Institute, 2.1 million manufacturing jobs in the U.S. could go unfilled by 2030 due to the labor shortage.
 Manufacturing Month helps to promote manufacturing as a viable career in Wisconsin in an attempt to fill these much-needed jobs.

-To highlight the state’s top industry, which contributes $68 billion a year in economic output to the state’s Gross Domestic Product (GDP), WMC will be promoting numerous manufacturing-focused events in October, meeting with manufacturers around the state and, once again, crowning the Coolest Thing Made in Wisconsin.
+To highlight the industry, WMC will be promoting numerous manufacturing-focused events in October, meeting with manufacturers around the state, distributing the 2025 Made in Wisconsin poster, and, once again, crowning the Coolest Thing Made in Wisconsin.

 Manufacturing Month logo